|

-- Pedestrian Street
+- The Pedestrian & Shopping Street

 When